 For instance, in OSR 178 (March 9, 1942), they simply announced: “During an action against the Jews, carried out on March 2 and 3, 3,412 Jews were executed in Minsk, 302 in Vileyka, and 2,007 in Baranovichi.
 In all, a total of 5,721 Jews were executed.”

-Thus, the Germans’ own documents often did not bother to assert that Jews were killed because they were partisans, but reveal they were killed because they were Jews.
+Thus, the Nazis’ own documents often did not assert that Jews were killed because they were partisans, but reveal they were killed because they were Jews.

-The claim of the Holocaust deniers that the Jews were shot because they were partisans does not stand up under scrutiny.
-The Germans own words and documents make it clear that the vast majority of Jews were murdered because they were Jews.
-Nor was it a matter of “wild shootings,” but the state-sanctioned, systematic, thorough destruction of every last Jew in every last community with reach of the four Einsatzgruppen, the Higher SS Police Leaders and their staff, police battalions and their local helpers.
+The claim of Holocaust deniers, that the Nazis shot Jews because they were partisans, does not stand up under scrutiny.
+The Nazis’ own words and documents make it clear that the vast majority of Jews were murdered because they were Jews.
+Nor was it a matter of “wild shootings,” but the shootings were state-sanctioned, systematic, and thorough annihilation of every last Jew in every last community that the Einsatzgruppen could reach.
+The perpetrators include Higher SS Police Leaders and their staff, police battalions, and their local helpers.

 Jürgen Graf, The Giant With Feet of Clay: Raul Hilberg and his Standard Work of the “Holocaust,” p.
 36 at http://vho.org/GB/Books/Giant/Chapter5.pdf.